Click Tabs to View Guidance by Letter

 -

-Cappachione vs. Charlotte-Mecklenburg schools et al. (1999) – Federal District Court Judge Robert Potter bars Charlotte-Mecklenburg school system from using race to assign students to schools, effectively ending court-ordered busing mandated in landmark Swann vs. Charlotte-Mecklenburg Board of Education case in 1971.
+Cappachione vs. Charlotte-Mecklenburg Schools et al. (1999) – Federal District Court Judge Robert Potter bars Charlotte-Mecklenburg school system from using race to assign students to schools, effectively ending court-ordered busing mandated in the landmark Swann vs. Charlotte-Mecklenburg Board of Education case in 1971.

 -